niol/sya/README.md

     # borg extract backup1:/home/niol/fromripley.borg::ripley-2016-09-25_05:11:26 etc/hosts

-### Tips: migrating a remote backup by taking adventage of deduplication
+### Tips: migrating a remote backup by taking advantage of deduplication

 If you want to migrate a remote backup to this solution, deduplication can really help, for instance from an rdiff-backup backup located in